Los Angeles Dodgers Logo

 Los Angeles Dodgers Logo History

-Los Angeles Dodgers Club logo is one of the most popular and recognizable sports logos in the world.
-Until 1938, the logo was mainly attended by the letter “B” from the then location of the team – Brooklyn.
-In 1938, the full name first appeared in the history of logos and, eventually, the image’s improved version.
+The Los Angeles Dodgers club logo is among the world’s most popular and recognizable sports logos.
+Until 1938, the logo mainly featured the letter “B” from the team’s then-location, Brooklyn.
+In 1938, for the first time in the logo’s history, the full name appeared, and over time, an improved version of the image emerged.

-After moving to Los Angeles, the club redesigned the logo.
-The previous versions were taken as a model.
-The details have been redesigned; the palette has been shifted towards greater saturation, the lines have acquired an intense accent.
-Signature colors are based on deep blues and reds.
-The first personifies optimism and perfection, the second – the desire for victory and passion.
+After moving to Los Angeles, the club changed the logo’s design.
+Previous versions were taken as a sample.
+Details were reworked, the palette shifted towards greater saturation, and the lines acquired an intense accent.
+The brand colors are based on deep blue and red.
+The former embodies optimism and perfection, a striving for victory and passion.

 What is Los Angeles Dodgers?